mwafaka/mwafaka/README.md

 ### Hey there! 👋

-I'm Mwafak(Mo), a passionate full-stack web developer based in Berlin.
+I'm Mwafak(Mo), a passionate full-stack web developer based in Germany.
 Welcome to my GitHub profile!

 🌱 I’m continuously learning and exploring new technologies to enhance my skills.